 What to Know About the Best Types of Roofing Vents

 As you begin the process of getting a new roof, you might be wondering, “What is the best roofing vent for my house?”
 When it comes to choosing new fixtures and products for your home, you’ll want to research each option before making a choice.

 So, what are the best types of roofing vents?
 Here are the best types of roof vents you can get for your home:

 3. Ridge vent

-Ridge Vent—Ridge vent sits on top of the roof and comes in 3-4’ lengths.
-Ridge vent is cut on the peak of the roof and is continuous on a roof from end to end.
+Ridge vents sit on top of the roof and come in 3-4’ lengths.
+Ridge vents are cut on the peak of the roof and is continuous on a roof from end to end.

-Cons—Price is the biggest con with ridge vent.
+Price is the biggest con with ridge vents.
 In order to install it, all other vents must be filled in.
 Also, gable vents must be closed off, and an adequate intake must be installed.
-If any one of these guidelines is not followed, ridge vent will not work and will be a waste of money.
+If any one of these guidelines is not followed, ridge vents will not work and will be a waste of money.

 When considering the best type of ventilation to meet the needs of your home, the most important matter is that your roof receives adequate ventilation.
 Your contractor should follow the 1/300th rule to make sure your roof is properly ventilated, thereby maximizing the life of your shingles.
 Please don’t hesitate to reach out to us if you have any further questions.
 You can contact us here.